This week I picked up an excellent Vim command:

 And I type

-defimpl (which is unique enough to match only a lines of code in my project), Vim will suggest matching options, letting me choose a match to complete it:
+defimpl (which is unique enough to match just a few lines of code in my project), Vim will suggest matching options, letting me choose a match to complete it:

 defimpl Phoenix.Param, for: Tilex.Developer do defimpl Phoenix.Param, for: Tilex.Developer do

-This is useful when writing code in a framework like React.js, where the head of many files often includes a group of common and repetitive import statements.
+This is useful when writing code in a framework like React.js, where the head of many files often includes a group of repetitive import statements.

 See ‘Insert mode completion’ inside